-While a minimum of fifteen percent (15%) financial loss is required to demonstrate unmet need, many businesses may be able to demonstrate losses in excess of fifteen percent (15%).
-For example, if a business closed as a result of the storm(s); financial loss will be 100%, as the business has closed.
-Loss for businesses that closed after the storm(s) where the business owner started a new business after the storm but before March 25, 2020 will be assessed based on loss experienced by the pre-storm business.
+&lt;sup>12 While a minimum of fifteen percent (15%) financial loss is required to demonstrate unmet need, many businesses may be able to demonstrate losses in excess of fifteen percent (15%).
+For example, if a business closed because of the storm(s); financial loss will be 100%, as the business has closed.
+Loss for businesses that closed after the storm hurricane(s) where the business owner started a new business after the storm hurricane but before March 25, 2020, will be assessed based on loss experienced by the pre-storm hurricane business.